Each book will help a child appreciate and understand a person they know with special needs.

 I’ve always turned to children’s books to help explain things to Skylar.
 So the next logical step to help her understand Brandon better was to create a book about him.
 I included pictures of both her and Brandon in the book, and it quickly became one of Skylar’s favorites.

-A few years ago, when Skylar was three, her preschool held an event called Family Day.
+Several years ago, when Skylar was three, her preschool held an event called Family Day.
 Parents were invited to come in and talk about their job, play an instrument, or in some way share about their lives.
 I decided to talk about people’s differences and being kind to each other, using Brandon as my central illustration.
 Brandon joined me for the visit, and I read an altered version of My Brother Brandon.

 The school visit was a wonderful opportunity for our family.
 I had noticed that when Skylar’s friends and family members were very young, they did not notice that Brandon was different from other children his age.
 But as they grew to about age three or four, they noticed differences and were more standoffish with Brandon.
 As they got to know him more and saw Skylar and other children hanging out with him, they become more comfortable.
 These school visits were an important part of the children’s increasing comfort with our son.
 Following each visit, every parent thanked me for helping their children understand Brandon and for teaching them empathy.